 Early Direct Deposits

-Access direct deposit funds up to two days earlier than you could with a conventional bank.
+Access direct deposit funds up to two days earlier than you would with a traditional bank or credit union.
 Varo releases qualifying direct deposits from your employers as soon as the bank receives them.
-Often, this is up to two days before the payer’s scheduled payment date.
+Often, this is up to two days early.

 Cash Back Debit Card